 - 2 tablespoons cider vinegar

-- Grill chicken, covered, over indirect medium heat for 4-6 minutes on each side or until a thermometer reads 170°, basting frequently with remaining sauce.
+- Grill chicken, covered, over indirect medium heat for 4-6 minutes on each side or until juices run clear, basting frequently with remaining sauce.
 Serve with reserved sauce.
 Yield: 4 servings.

 "So disappointed. :( It was way too spicy.
 My kids couldn't handle it."

 "So good!
 My new favorite recipe.
 Slice it up and put on salad!!"

 "Excellent!
 This one definitely a keeper!
 Can't wait to make it again!!!"

 "My family really enjoyed this tasty recipe!
 Even my husband, who isn't crazy about spicy food , loved this because the sauce helped to diminish the heat.
 Our grill wasn't working so I broiled it in the oven for 6 mins each side and it was perfect.
 I will definitely make this one again!"

 "When I made this for the first time my husband raved about it.
 This is his first request when I ask what he would like for dinner.
 The sauce mellows the heat from the spices.
 We baste once we flip the breast once.
 I used miracle whip instead of mayo added a little sweetness.
 Leftovers are great on salad for lunch the next day."